RedactedCoder23/HERG/docs/autotune.md

 `BanditTuner` implements a simple \u03b5-greedy algorithm that explores parameter tweaks at random early on then gradually exploits the best known updates.
-Select it with `--tuner bandit` on the CLI.
+It is now the default tuner (use `--tuner hill` to enable the legacy heuristic).